-The AD7790 is a low power, complete analog front end for low frequency measurement applications.
-It contains a low noise 16-bit Σ - Δ ADC with one differential input that can be buffered or unbuffered along with a digital PGA, which allows gains of 1, 2, 4, and 8.
+The AD7791 is a low power, complete analog front end for low frequency measurement applications.
+It contains a low noise 24-bit Σ - Δ ADC with one differential input that can be buffered or unbuffered.

 The device operates from an internal clock.
 Therefore, the user does not have to supply a clock source to the device.
-The output data rate from the part is software programmable and can be varied from 9.5 Hz to 120 Hz, with the rms noise equal to $1.1 \,\mu\text{V}$ at the lower update rate.
+The output data rate from the part is software programmable and can be varied from 9.5 Hz to 120 Hz, with the rms noise equal to $1.1 \mu V$ at the lower update rate.
 The internal clock frequency can be divided by a factor of 2, 4, or 8, which leads to a reduction in the current consumption.
-The update rate, cutoff frequency, and settling time will scale with the clock frequency.
+The update rate, cutoff frefrequency, and settling time will scale with the clock frequency.